-Members of the college review committee should conduct their own independent review of the faculty member's performance, evaluating the professional faculty member's contributions in the context of the position description and using the department's and college's established criteria and performance standards as detailed in their rank and status expectations documents to assess performance in those areas that are included in the position description.
+Members of the college review committee should conduct their own independent review of the faculty member's performance, using the department's and college's established criteria and performance standards as defined in their rank and status expectations documents.
 The college review committee will recommend by majority vote to grant or deny CFS candidacy, CFS, or rank advancement.
 A tie vote signals lack of majority support and is considered a recommendation for denial.
-The committee will write an independent report evaluating the faculty member's strengths and weaknesses in fulfilling the professional responsibilities defined in the position description and reporting the committee's vote.
+The committee will write an independent report evaluating the faculty member's teaching, scholarship, and citizenship, including student mentoring within one or more of these areas, and reporting the committee's vote.
 Dissenting members of the committee may choose to include a dissenting report.